CobayaSampler/cobaya/docs/cosmo_external_likelihood_class.rst

 If your likelihood has class attributes that are not possible input parameters, they should be made private by starting the name with an underscore.

+Any class can have class attributes or a .yaml file, but not both.
+Class attributes or .yaml files are inherited, with re-definitions override the inherited value.

 _InstallableLikelihood
 -------------------------